matthewosborne71/the_adventure_zone_transcript_text_files/README.md

 The repository is not yet complete.
 I will update it as I complete each arc of the show.
 I plan to start with just the Balance campaign, but will likely continue to update with Amnesty, Graduation and Ethersea.

-### The Balance Season
+### The Balance Season - Complete

 Stored in the "balance" folder.
+See the "taz_balance_eps.tsv" file for meta data related to each Balance episode, not including live shows.
 1. Here there be Gerblins - Complete
 2. Moonlighting - Complete
 3. Murder on the Rockport Limited - Complete